rishi-latchmepersad/rishi-latchmepersad.github.io/_posts/2025-05-06-beginner_stm32.md

 ![STM32 board](/assets/posts/2025-05-06-beginner_stm32/board.jpg){: width="250" }

+Most of the STM32 Nucleo boards seem to be very similar, so I believe you can start with anything that's available in your area.

 The only boards I used before this were some Xilinx FPGA boards in my undergraduate degree, and a few Raspberry Pi boards.

 It was a small journey to refresh myself on these types of systems, because I haven't done this type of work in almost 10 years!